 Break their arguments down and use their format to create a talk - this will help you think about putting a talk together.
 Then look at the tip in stage five about breaking your talk into parts.

-For further guidance on public speaking, take a look at our Students Guide, also available for download from our website.
+For further guidance on public speaking, take a look at our Students Guide, also available for download at www.history.org.uk

 Tips for public speaking